The Templar is a specialized airship concept designed to plant trees and create new mixed forests. It could also be used to monitor and protect crops.

 Accordingly, if your goal is simply to plant a whole new forest on one of your fields, you could make an order and the Templar would load up its cargo bay with pines, cedars, or other trees and fly to your designated spot.
 It would then start injecting trees at high velocity by flying and hovering very close to the ground.
 It would move from one spot to the next to cover the maximum surface in the shortest amount of time while simultaneously watering the shoots.

 Ideally, the fabric covering the airship would capture the sun’s energy while the aircraft is parked and would use it to power parts of the robotic planting equipment and even the electric turbines and gas compressors.

 In a distant future, urban vertical farming might become more and more popular and some of the space taken up by huge fields might be converted back to forests.
 Land owners might opt to design their own private forest and use airships like the Templar to create impressive patterns of mixed and homogenous forest.
 The Templar could also be used to monitor crops, assess the health of regional forests, and replace trees in areas where they have been knocked down by heavy winds or burned by forest fires.

 The Templar is simply one idea out of a hundred that takes into account new airship designs and the future of agriculture.
 We hope it will inspire you to think about life in the 21st century and how such aircraft can improve our lives and the earth.

-The Templar concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Templar concept was imagined in August 2018 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as freelance designer.